The best cheap mattress toppers under $50 in 2023

 -

 If you toss and turn in the middle of the night, then you might notice your sheets come off and everything becomes a disheveled mess.
 The Oaskys Mattress Pad is designed to stay firmly in place while adding some extra protection and durability.
 It's also easy to care for.
-When it comes time to clean this mattress pad, simply toss it in the washing machine and let it do the work for you.
+When it comes time to clean this mattress pad, simply toss it in the washing machine – if it'll fit – and let it do the work for you.

 Made from down-alternative fill, this mattress topper offers a fluffy layer that rests right between you and your bed.
 It doesn't have as much padding as other toppers mentioned in this list; however, it does stay put thanks to its deep pockets and elastic band that seamlessly fit over the corners of the bed.
 If you don't need to make a major change to your current bed, the Oaskys Mattress Pad should check the right boxes, especially at such an affordable cost.

-It's accumulated over 73,000 Amazon reviews for a cumulative rating of 4.4 out of 5 stars as of December 2022.
+It's accumulated nearly 76k Amazon reviews for a cumulative rating of 4.4 out of 5 stars as of August 2023.
 Reviewers praise the mattress for its quality and comfort at such a cheap price, but some warn that it's not as soft as they'd expected.

 How thick should my mattress topper be?

 The thickness of your mattress topper really depends on what your needs are.
 For example, a newer mattress likely won't need a topper more than 1-2 inches thick because the bed hasn't undergone much wear so it's still pretty plush.
 However, for older mattresses, you'll want to opt for mattress toppers that are 3-4 inches thick.
-This will provide extra cushioning and support for beds that may have lost their lacquer over the years and make them feel more comfortable and less worn out.
+This will provide extra cushioning for beds that are really worn out and lacking bounce or softness.
+Be aware that a 4-inch topper will make your sleep surface very squishy, and potentially unsupportive for some sleepers.

 You'll also want to tailor the type of mattress topper you buy to your primary sleep style.
 We'd usually recommend a softer mattress for side sleepers (to allow pressure relief around the hips and shoulders) and a firmer mattress for back and front sleepers (who need extra spinal support in those positions).
 Thus, go for something softer/taller if you sleep on your side.